Force over Distance: Chapter 21

 Rush couldn’t.

-Young sighted down his weapon, continuing to back up, his finger on the trigger.
+Young sighted down his weapon, his finger on the trigger.

 At his back, maddeningly, Rush and Chloe slowed.

-Two aliens holstered their plasma guns.
-They pulled out something else.
+Two aliens holstered their plasma guns and pulled out something else.
 Something smaller.

-Young opened fire, feeling the weapon press satisfyingly into his shoulder as he sent rounds flying into the dark.
-In this confined space, with an assault rifle, he was able to take out three of the six in his first burst, but not before they got off several shots with their small, handheld weapons, before scattering to the walls.
+He opened fire.
+His weapon pressed satisfyingly into his shoulder as he sent rounds flying into the dark.
+In the confined space, he took out three of the six in his first burst, but not before they got off a few shots with their small, handheld weapons.

-He’d just begun his second burst when something hit him square in the chest.
-His finger slipped from the trigger of his weapon and he staggered with the impact, then regrounded himself and resumed firing.
+His finger slipped from the trigger.
+He staggered with the impact, then regrounded himself and resumed firing.

 He didn’t look down.

-Eli stood, gun in hand, looking watchfully into the darkness ahead.
+Eli stood, gun in hand, eyeing the hallway ahead.

-Chloe had collapsed into a crouch against the wall, her hands pressed to her mouth.
+Chloe collapsed into a crouch against the wall, her hands pressed to her mouth.

 Rush was waiting for him.

-As Young rounded the corner, the scientist grabbed his jacket and shoved him against the wall.
-He scanned the front of Young’s Kevlar vest, then closed his fingers around the object that had buried itself there.
+The scientist grabbed Young’s jacket, tore it open, and shoved him against the wall.
+He swept the front of Young’s Kevlar vest and closed his fingers around the object that’d buried itself there.
 Viciously, he yanked it out.

 It was a dart.